Charles V of France: Death

 Charles' last years were spent in the consolidation of Normandy (and the neutralisation of Charles of Navarre).
 Peace negotiations with the English continued unsuccessfully.
 The taxes he had levied to support his wars against the English caused deep disaffection among the working classes.

-The abscess on the King's left arm dried up in early September 1380 and Charles prepared to die.
+The abscess on the King's left arm dried up in early September 1380, and Charles prepared to die.
 On his deathbed, perhaps fearful for his soul, Charles announced the abolition of the hearth tax, the foundation of the government's finances.
 The ordinance would have been impossible to carry out, but its terms were known, and the government's refusal to reduce any of the other taxes on the people sparked the Maillotin revolt in 1381.

 The King died on 16 September 1380 and was succeeded by his 11-year-old son, Charles VI.
-He is buried in the Basilica of St Denis, about five miles north of Paris.
+He is buried in the Basilica of Saint-Denis, about five miles north of Paris.

 Legacy

 The Louvre Palace, shown in this early fifteenth century illumination, representing the month of October in Les très riches Heures du duc de Berry, was rebuilt during the reign of Charles V – inaugurating a new era of royal architecture.

 Charles' reputation was of great significance for posterity, especially as his conception of governance was one that courtiers wished his successors could follow.
 Christine de Pizan's biography, commissioned by Philip the Bold, Duke of Burgundy, in 1404, is a source of most of the intimate details of the king's life of which we are aware, but also provides a moral example for his successors.
 It draws heavily on the work of Nicole Oresme (who translated Aristotle's moral works into French) and Giles of Rome.
 Philippe de Mézières, in his allegorical "Songe du Vieil Pèlerin", attempts to persuade the dauphin (later King Charles VI) to follow the example of his wise father, notably in piety, though also to pursue reforming zeal in all policy considerations.

-Of great importance to Charles V's cultural program was his vast library, housed in his expanded Louvre Palace, and described in great detail by the nineteenth-century French historian Leopold Delisle.
+Of great importance to Charles V's cultural program was his vast library, housed in his expanded Louvre Palace and described in great detail by the nineteenth-century French historian Leopold Delisle.
 Containing over 1,200 volumes, it was symbolic of the authority and magnificence of the royal person, but also of his concern with government for the common good.
 Charles was keen to collect copies of works in French, in order that his counsellors had access to them.
 Perhaps the most significant ones commissioned for the library were those of Nicole Oresme, who translated Aristotle's Politics, Ethics, and Economics into eloquent French for the first time (an earlier attempt had been made at the Politics, but the manuscript is now lost).
 If the Politics and Economics served as a manual for government, then the Ethics advised the king on how to be a good man.